atpritam/project-collab-app/README.md

 Nudge is a sophisticated project collaboration platform designed to streamline team workflows and enhance productivity through intuitive project management tools.
 This full-stack application provides teams with a centralized workspace to create, track, and complete projects with ease.

 🔗 **Live Demo**: [project-collab-app.vercel.app](https://project-collab-app.vercel.app/)
-🚀 **Backend**: Express.js API with PostgreSQL database deployed on Railway
+🚀 **Backend**: Express.js API with PostgreSQL database deployed on Nortflank

 **Accounts created with email/password require activation before login.
 You can sign up with Google or GitHub for instant verification.**